 Tessa Stanley graduated from the University of Alberta and worked for over 10 years with adults and children in special needs populations.
 When she took time off to raise her kids, she discovered a passion for the arts and completed classes in the Fine Arts Certificate Program at U of A and found numerous workshops, apprenticeships and training to further her artistic skills.
 She started volunteering and teaching art classes to children, which led to eventually developing and opening her own business running an art studio for children.
 She is currently a member of the Federation of Canadian Artists and an active participant in a Clay studio.
 Tessa is experienced in watercolour, oils, acrylics, sketching, multi-media collage and in hand building, throwing and glazing pottery.

 Marke Henteleff has a long-standing passion for teaching pottery and art, whether to kids, seniors, or special needs clients.
 She learned the art and craft of pottery by apprenticing with a Winnipeg pottery and hasn’t stopped since.
-She ran her own pottery studio (Black Duck Pottery) for a number of years in northern Ontario, teaching studio classes, doing community outreach, as well as production pottery.
+She ran her own pottery studio for a number of years in northern Ontario, teaching studio classes, doing community outreach, as well as production pottery.
 Since moving to Edmonton in 2011, she has been teaching in local schools, at a community pottery studio in Sherwood Park, and frequently has people in her home studio.
-Marke is looking forward to delivering outreach art classes and studio clay classes in the coming year!
+Marke teaches for Art Gallery of St. Albert when she is not travelling the globe.

 Heather Shillinglaw is a guest speaker, presenter, educator, curator, world traveller and an advocate for women and the challenges they face.
 Heather’s artwork has been part of private and corporate collections across Canada for the past two decades.
 She is an award-winning Metis artist whose unique multi-media creations have won numerous awards and found their way into private and corporate collections across the country.
 Heather graduated from the Alberta College of Art and Design’s drawing program in 1996 and she has taught art to all ages, both in her community and globally.
 Her artwork has been exhibited in numerous art galleries around the country and she’s taken her work and her wisdom beyond Canada’s borders to places that include Paraguay, Argentina, and Budapest among others.
-Heather is the new Indigenous Visual Art Programmer for Art Gallery of St. Albert and teaches Tuesday to Friday.
+Heather is the Indigenous Visual Art Programmer for Art Gallery of St. Albert and teaches Tuesday to Friday.
 Ask our registrar about Heather being an Artist in Residence at your school!